 Jasmine has interest and passion in all aspect of podiatry, particularly in general foot care, biomechanical, paediatrics and high-risk foot management.
 She believes podiatry care is essential across all age groups - early detection, regular foot management and assessment are the best preventative measures.
-Outside of work, Jasmine enjoys spending time with her family and traveling.
-She enjoys meeting people from various cultures and backgrounds.
+Outside of work, Jasmine enjoys spending time with her family, reading and traveling.
+She also enjoys meeting people from various cultures and backgrounds.

 Jasmine is passionate about assisting her patients towards improving their quality of life and get back to their feet as soon as possible.
 Jasmine believes that every individual is different and shows this by tailoring her treatment approach in accordance with the patient's goal.